cylc/cylc-doc/src/user-guide/running-workflows/scheduler-log-files.rst

 - Workflow stalled warnings.
 - Client commands (e.g. ``cylc hold``)
 - Job IDs.
-- Information relating to the remote file installation, contained in a separate log file, the ``file-installation-log``.
+- Information relating to the remote file installation is contained in a separate log file, which can be found in ``$HOME/cylc-run/<workflow-id>/log/remote-install/``.

 .. note::